Healthy Snacks NZ - Simple Solutions to Beat Picky Eating Blog - Moo Chews Review

 Product Review - Moo Chew or Not to Chew?

 New Zealand is an agricultural country.
-We are extremely lucky to have fresh seasonal produce, deliciously creamy local dairy, and quality meats all year round.
-New Zealand food manufactures are extremely innovative and there is an array of delicious foods for every age.
-Overseas “Made in New Zealand” is associated with outstanding quality and value-added due to our vigorous food safety measures and integrity as a country.
+We are fortunate to have access to fresh, seasonal produce, deliciously creamy local dairy, and high-quality meats all year round.
+New Zealand food manufacturers are highly innovative, offering a diverse array of delicious foods for every age group.
+Overseas, the phrase β€œMade in New Zealand” is associated with outstanding quality and value-added due to our rigorous food safety measures and the integrity of our country.
 New Zealand’s pasture-fed cows produce some of the best milk in the world.
 No wonder our dairy industry is well recognised and top-ranked worldwide.

 Now let us have a look at the ingredient list to understand what Moo Chews (vanilla flavour) are made from:

-Milk powder blend (74%) with Soy Lecithin
+MilkΒ powder blend (74%) with Soy Lecithin

 This means that 74% of Moo Chew is New Zealand milk and cream.
 Soy lecithin is a good natural emulsifier.
 It is added to produce a nicer, more free-flowing and less clumping dry product.